How to Report a Repair

 Following government guidance, Melville’s office at the Dalkeith Corn Exchange was closed to the public for the safety of staff and visitors.
 We intend to continue delivering as many core services as possible remotely.

 At the moment this is impossible to predict.
-All we can say is that we will reopen as soon as it’s safe to do so and, in the meantime, we will continue to provide as many services remotely as we can.
+All we can say is that we will reopen as soon as it’s safe to do so and, in the meantime, we will continue to provide almost all services remotely.

 Paying Rent and Money Problems